Cole-T-Harris/OptimizeRouteApp/README.md

 Refer to the files located in ./terraform, specifically ./terraform/variables.tf for the variables required to run  ```terraform apply```

-Note: You will need a GCP API key for the "https://routes.googleapis.com/directions/v2:computeRoutes" API endpoint.
+Note: You need a GCP API key for the "https://routes.googleapis.com/directions/v2:computeRoutes" API endpoint.

-The Cloudwatch CRON job will immediately start called the commutesQueue Lambda function.
-This lambda function requires a valid and active route to be in the routes table in the postgres table.
+The Cloudwatch CRON job will immediately start calling the commutesQueue Lambda function.
+This lambda function requires a valid and active route to be in the routes table in the postgres database.

 ### Viewing Results via Evidence.dev
-Open the project in the dashboards subdirectory and make sure to run the evidence.dev code via vscode or whatever way you prefer.
+Open the project in the dashboards subdirectory and run the evidence.dev code via vscode or whatever way you prefer.
 Refer to: https://docs.evidence.dev/install-evidence/ for more information.